henriqueassis2003/HenriquePolinomios/README.md

 <h3>Plotting in the screen the graphic</h3>

-To plot the graphic on the screen, the command is
+To plot the graphic on the screen, the command is:

 ```python
 variable.execute_plot(legends,title)